6 Things What Not to Do After a Long Run

-After a long run, you mustn’t forget your cooldown, ignore your hydration and your energy replenishment, or stay in the same clothes so as not to diminish the effect of a well-done workout.
-A long run is not done after you run the set mileage.
-It is also important to pay attention to what you do after it.
+After a long run, do not forget to cool down, do not neglect hydration and energy intake, and do not stay in the same clothes, so as not to diminish the effect of a well-done workout.
+A long run is not over when you have run the set mileage.
+It is also important to pay attention to what you do afterward.

-Below I will explain to you in detail what you should not do after a long run.
+Below I will explain in detail what you should not do after a long run.

 1. Don’t forget to cool down

 After a long run, no matter how tired you’re, don’t sit in the car or shower immediately.

 We often forget that our training doesn’t end with the last mile due to lack of time.
 Give your body enough time to cool down, walk around a bit, and do stretching exercises.

 This way you’ll recover faster and be better prepared for the next workout.